JackMaguire/JD3Bash/README.md

 - __setup.sh__: Creates directories and files required for the run.
 - __run.sh__: Takes care of everything!
 Calls Rosetta and pipes the best results from stage to stage.

+More info to come as the project develops